 What to Pack for Christmas in Prague

-Like I said above, Christmas in Prague is cold.
+As I said above, Christmas in Prague is cold.
 While our trip across Central Europe for the Christmas markets ranged in temperatures, it definitely got colder in Prague.
-So much so that I ran out of my nicer, thick wool socks and had to buy wool socks at a market because my thin running socks weren’t cutting it!
+So much so that I ran out of my nicer, thick wool socks and had to buy socks at a market because my thin running socks weren’t cutting it!
 While I have a full Europe in winter packing guide here, here are some things to definitely bring below.

 Bear in mind that Christmas markets in Prague are outside, meaning you’ll spend hours outside even during the cold weather.
 So packing accordingly is super important.
 Don’t let not being prepared for the weather impact the quality of your Prague Christmas trip.